Terms of Engagement

 2-8 Chancery Street, Auckland

-6. Limitations on extent of our obligations or liability
+7. Limitations on the extent of our obligations or liability

 a. to the extent necessary or desirable to enable us to carry out your instructions; or